atoum/atoum.github.io/_posts/2016-12-31-improving-atoum-documentation-with-rust.markdown

 Fixing mistakes is good.
 Avoiding them reappearing is even better.

-For that we've added a travis configuration to our documentation repository in order to alert (via the [pull request status](https://github.com/blog/1935-see-results-from-all-pull-request-status-checks)) the documentation writers when such a mistake occurs.
+To prevent such errors we've added a travis configuration to our documentation repository in order to alert (via the [pull request status](https://github.com/blog/1935-see-results-from-all-pull-request-status-checks)) the documentation writers when such a mistake occurs.

 You can see an example of an implementation of Rusty on travis in this [pull Request](https://github.com/atoum/atoum-documentation/pull/210).